This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (9) At La Trobe University, students must:

-- Not engage in unacceptable behaviour such as violence, discrimination, harassment, bullying/hazing, violence, vilification and victimisation.
+- Not engage in unacceptable behaviour such as discrimination, harassment, bullying/hazing, violence, vilification and victimisation.
 This includes any behaviour which may be perceived as:

 - verbally abusing a person or using offensive language;